osm-fr/osmose-backend/docker/README.md

 ## Alternative 2: Develop with Full environment

-From docker container you can test analysers:
+From docker container you can test all the analyzers using:
 ```
 docker-compose -f docker-compose.yml -f docker-compose-dev.yml run --rm backend
 ```

-From docker container you can test analyzer:
+To test a specific analyzer:
 ```
 ./osmose_run.py --no-clean --country=monaco --analyser=osmosis_highway_floating_islands
 ```

-For running one plugin only use:
+To run one plugin only use:
 ```
 ./osmose_run.py --no-clean --country=monaco --analyser=sax --plugin=Name_Multiple
 ```

-The execution time of the process, depending on the area, may be long or longer:
+The execution time of the process may be pretty long, depending on the area:
 ```
 [...]
 2018-01-25 20:19:04   DROP SCHEMA monaco